muratcanparlar/NextJs_AspNetAPI_Project/README.md

 # Next.js & ASP.NET API Project

+Goal: Authenticate a Next.js project with Keycloak using credentials.

-This repository is an example of an integrated project using Next.js for the frontend and ASP.NET for the backend API.
-The goal is to showcase a clean architecture for a scalable web application with a strong separation of concerns.
+This repository demonstrates an integrated project using Next.js for the frontend and ASP.NET for the backend API, aiming to showcase a clean architecture for a scalable web application with a strong separation of concerns.
+The goal is to implement the Keycloak authentication process for secure user login and role-based access control.

 ## Project Structure